New version of the MUTCD coming soon!

 - and planning, construction and engineering organizations.

-As of November 7, 2014, California Department of Transportation has adopted the California Manual on Uniform Traffic Control Devices (California MUTCD) 2014 edition to provide for uniform standards and specifications for all official traffic control devices in California.
+As of March 30, 2021, the California Department of Transportation has made edits, referred to as Revision 6 (Rev 6), to the 2014 edition of the the California Manual on Uniform Traffic Control Devices (California MUTCD), to provide for uniform standards and specifications for all official traffic control devices in California.
 This action was taken pursuant to the provisions of California Vehicle Code Section 21400 and the recommendation of the California Traffic Control Devices Committee (CTCDC).
 The Department requested and has received a letter to confirm substantial conformance from the Federal Highway Administration (FHWA) for California MUTCD 2014 edition.

-The California MUTCD 2014 edition includes FHWA’s MUTCD 2009 edition dated December 19, 2009, including Revisions 1 and 2, as amended for use in California.
-The California MUTCD 2014 also includes all policies on traffic control devices issued by the Department since January 13, 2012, and other corrections and format changes that were necessary to update the previous documents.
+The revised CA MUTCD 2014 Rev 6 includes FHWA’s MUTCD 2009 Edition, and revised in May 2012, as amended for use in California.
+The CA MUTCD 2014, Rev 6, also includes policies on traffic control devices issued by the Department since March 27, 2020, and other corrections and format changes.

-The California MUTCD 2014 edition supersedes and replaces the previously adopted (on January 13, 2012) California MUTCD as well as Chapters 4, 5, 6, 8, 10, 11, 12, and the traffic signals portion of chapter 9 of the 1996 Caltrans Traffic Manual, as amended, and all previous editions thereof.
+The revised CA MUTCD 2014 edition supersedes and replaces the previously adopted (on January 13, 2012) California MUTCD as well as Chapters 4, 5, 6, 8, 10, 11, 12, and the traffic signals portion of chapter 9 of the 1996 Caltrans Traffic Manual, as amended, and all previous editions thereof.

 Part 9 of the CA MUTCD (Traffic Control for Bicycle Facilities)